Ji Kang -- Handsome & Rakish Artist with Solemn and Stirring Ending

 From A Disappointed Politician to A Rakish Artist

-Ruan Ji’s father died early and he was raised up by his mother.
+Ruan Ji’s father died early and he was raised by his mother.

-Though his childhood was in poverty, he became very famous when he was only 8 years old for his extraordinary talent with regard to poetry, essay and musical instrument.
+Though his childhood was in poverty, he became very famous when he was only 8 years old for his extraordinary talent concerning poetry, essay, and musical instrument.

 Ruan was quite ambitious when he was very young; so he accepted some political occupations where he did both administrative and military jobs.

-However, after seeing indecent usurping over the throne twice and countless conspiracies, as well as endless wars and backwards of the society in the history of China, he resigned and lived in seclusion.
+However, after seeing indecent usurping over the throne twice and countless conspiracies, as well as endless wars and backwardness of the society in the history of China, he resigned and lived in seclusion.

 Rejecting of Honorable Princess